gama-platform/gama.old/femto_st.gama.mpi/models/README.md

 # shapefile : (agent moving inside 2D world defined with a shapefile)
 - SHP.gaml: base model used by the controller, it implements the basic model + methods helping the controler to retrieve data from the model.
 - SHPControler.gaml: controler of SHP.gaml, it implements all the MPI function.

+# plugin_models : (model to test the gama plugin)
+- OLZ.gaml: agents moving in the world, the world is divided into area, each area is processeced by a different processor
+- OLZ_Controler.gaml: controler of SHP.gaml, it implements all the MPI function.